bharathkumarms525/readyassist/README.md

 ## CONTACT INFORMATION

 Questions about the Terms of Use should be sent to us at support@readyassist.in.
+For any inquiries, clarifications, or concerns regarding our Terms of Use, please contact our customer support team at support@readyassist.in.
+Our support representatives are available during business hours (Monday to Friday, 9:00 AM to 6:00 PM IST) and will respond to your Terms of Use-related questions within one business day.
+When emailing us about the Terms of Use, please provide specific details about the section or clause you have questions about, along with any relevant context that will help us provide you with the most accurate and helpful response.

 ## PERSONAL INFORMATION